 - Lay down a vapor barrier according to the manufacturer’s directions.

 - Follow the same steps to install laminate flooring as you do for the rest of your home for areas with concrete floors.

 - If installing laminate flooring on new concrete, allow the concrete to cure for at least 30 days before adding your new floors.

 Laminate Flooring compared to other types of flooring

 If you’re still not sure whether laminate is the right choice for you, here are some quick comparisons between laminate and some other popular flooring types.

 Laminate flooring is easy to install and features planks that lock together to create a floating floor.
 Laminate tends to be less costly than vinyl, making it a great choice for doing home upgrades on a budget.
 Vinyl flooring also comes in sheets that can be extremely easy to install, however, a special glue is required to keep the vinyl sheeting attached in place to the subfloor.
 Laminate is better for the environment, while vinyl does a better of job at being waterproof.
 Laminate is made of wood and other materials, while vinyl is completely synthetic.
 The difference between vinyl and laminate flooring is mostly based on the materials used to manufacture it.
+See our full comparison.